vg615/IndivPhaseWork/README.md

 ##### The ```execution``` function returns:

--The final address at which we stopped in memory.
+- The final address at which we stopped in memory.
--The map between registers and their stored values updated.
+- The map between registers and their stored values updated.
--The map between memory address and memory values updated.
+- The map between memory address and memory values updated.

 ### Tests: